mbrugman67/BusPirate-docs-hugo/content/docs/devices/ddr5.md

 Register 0 and 1 contain the device type, 0x5118 for SPD5 hub with temperature sensor.
 The designers were being cute - 5118 is the JEDEC standard number for DDR5 SPD hubs.

 {{< termfile source="static/snippets/ddr5-mr01.html" >}}

+Reading two bytes starting at register 0 (0x00) gives us the device type.
 - ```[ 0xa0 0x00 [ 0xa1 r:2 ]``` - Read the first two registers.

+The device type is 0x5118, we have a DDR5 SPD hub with temperature sensor.

 ### Temperature Sensor

-Hold on!
-Reading the temperature is quite the ride.
+Hang on tight!
+Reading the temperature is quite the ride, [skip if you like]({{< relref "/docs/devices/ddr5/#eeprom-block-protection-bits">}}).
 1. Read the temperature sensor resolution from register 36 (0x24).
 2. Read the temperature from register 49 and 50 (0x31, 0x32).
 3. Shift some bits around.